steincastillo/Pi_surveillance/README.md

 This project is based on previous work done by **Adrian Rosebrock** of [pyimagesearch] (http://www.pyimagesearch.com)

 ###Additional notes
+Current version is 2.5.
 This version of the monitor has been tested with Pyhton 3 only.
+Please check license.txt for licensing terms